PDrifting/CBookDraft/book.markdown

   u8 uBar  = 17;
   u8 uBaz  = 247;

-  // Shows padding a value with leading zeroes with use of width padding.
+  // Shows padding a value with leading zeroes with the use of width padding.
   // sFoo is going to cause value rolling.
 Since %x defaults to the width
   // needed, notice an unexpected side-effect when the compiler casts the
   // s8 to s32 for the -120.
 Be cautious of displaying negative values